 The University Housing office is open Monday-Friday from 8:00 am to 5:00 pm.
 ELI’s Orientation at the beginning of each term includes time for new students to go to the office.
 During that time, you can choose from available rooms and sign a contract.
 There are a variety of room types in the residence halls, and they have different prices.

-Important: If you want to live in a campus residence hall, you must be approved by the Student Health Center before you can move in.
-In order to be approved by the SCH, you must have all of the vaccinations required of all UT students AND an up-to-date Meningitis vaccine (Meningococcal Serogroup A, C, W, and Y vaccine).
+Important: If you want to live in a campus residence hall, you must be approved by the Student Health Center (SCH) before you can move in.
+In order to be approved by the SCH, you must have an up-to-date Meningitis vaccine (Meningococcal Serogroup A, C, W, and Y vaccine).
 You must submit paperwork to the SHC that documents that vaccination.
 After you submit it, the SHC will give you a document that you can give to University Housing.
+If you do not have the vaccine, SCH can give it to you.
 Go here for more information about vaccination records.

 Off-campus housing: You can learn more about off-campus housing options here.
 We recommend checking the local bus routes when you consider where to live.
 We cannot make arrangements for your off-campus housing, but we can answer questions you have about apartments in Knoxville.

 On-campus housing: Rates for on-campus housing vary based on the type of room.
-You can see the 2018-2019 rates here.
+You can see the housing rates here under “Future Residents”.
 The rates listed are for a 16-week semester.
 If you attend ELI for one term (8 weeks), you will only be required to pay for the weeks of your term.
 Please note that the contract you sign for on-campus housing is a legal document.
 If you want to move out of your room before the end of your contract, you cannot get a refund.
 You must still pay for the amount of time remaining on your contract.